BluRosie/doubutsu-no-mori-binary/README.md

 4.) run scripts/srcnamefix.sh

 ### building
-1.) run scripts/srcbuildyaz0.sh - this will build all the files in src/asm, outputting to build/obj
+1.) run scripts/build.sh - will build files in src/asm, compress to yaz0, and then insert them into the rom

-2.) run scripts/compress.sh - this will yaz0 compress the files in build/obj, outputting to build/yaz0

-3.) run scripts/insert.sh - this will insert the files in build/yaz0 to the hex address of their names

 # check out issues for a tracking of the progress on getting to where zoinkity was
 goal is to be able to get to where zoinkity was but a little more streamlined (ideally)